• Skip to primary navigation

 • Pear Biscoff Cake: Layer thin poached pear or apple slices between the cakes for a cozy fall flavor that pairs perfectly with speculoos spices.

-• Simple one-layer cake: Make it quick and easy — one layer only, like my Biscoff cake for an everyday treat.
+• Simple one-layer cake: Make it quick and easy — one layer only for an everyday treat.

 Recipe Questions